-Completed requests for funding must be received by the United Way office no later than 5:00 pm (no exceptions), May 25, 2018.
+Completed requests for funding must be received by the United Way office no later than 5 p.m. (no exceptions) on June 28, 2019.

 Under the terms of the previous grant from the Emergency Food and Shelter (FEMA) National Board, local governmental or private voluntary organizations chosen to receive funds must:

 Have a formal accounting system and conduct an annual audit

 Have demonstrated the capability to deliver emergency food, emergency financial assistance and/or shelter programs

 Maintain a minimum number of weekly hours with a staff person or a volunteer

 Have a voluntary Board if a private voluntary organization